+High Electric Bills:

 Ruling these things out, however, usually leaves just one culprit - the heating system, especially if it is a heat pump.
 The electric bill will naturally be higher in the coldest months because that is when your heat pump and the supplemental heat (electric resistance heat, also known as the Emergency Heat) runs the most.
 But if your electric bills are suddenly significantly higher than normal, it is almost always a sign of a problem with the heat pump.

-This can range from minor things like a tripped breaker to the outdoor unit, or a very dirty air filter, or an iced-up outdoor unit, to severe problems like a damaged compressor.
+This can range from minor things like a tripped breaker for the outdoor unit, or a very dirty air filter, or an iced-up outdoor unit, to severe problems like a damaged compressor.

 Below is a list of possible causes.
 Items in red usually require a service call.
 Items in blue however can be addressed, some even fixed by the homeowner.